rucdatascience/HL-GST/README.md

 6. "exp_musae_select_groups2_Jacard.binary".
 This binary file contains the randomly selected sets of vertex groups for querying group Steiner trees in experiments.
 Each set contains 5 vertex groups.

-6. "exp_musae_select_groups3_Jacard.binary".
+7. "exp_musae_select_groups3_Jacard.binary".
 This binary file contains the randomly selected sets of vertex groups for querying group Steiner trees in experiments.
 Each set contains 7 vertex groups.

 ## HL-GST_code

-There are some h and cpp files are conducting experiments in the paper.
+There are some h and cpp files for conducting experiments in the paper.
 The h files are at "HL-GST_code\include", while the cpp files are at "HL-GST_code\src".
 In particular,

 - "exp_HL4GST.cpp" at "HL-GST_code\src\label_generation" contains codes for conducting the label generation experiments in the paper.